iamturns/eslint-config-airbnb-typescript/README.md

 Add `"extends": "airbnb-typescript"` to your ESLint config file.

-If you don't need React support, extend `airbnb-typescript/base` instead.
+If you don't need React support, add `"extends": "airbnb-typescript/base"` instead.

 An example `.eslintrc.js`: